data.table internalsR/spread2.R

 spread to (not fewer or more).
 This could be used, e.g.,

 for an animal moving.
-If this is TRUE
+If this is TRUE, then allowOverlap

 Logical.
 If TRUE, the argument checking (i.e., assertions) will be skipped.
 This should likely only be used once it is clear that the function arguments are well understood and function speed is of the primary importance.
 This is likely most useful in repeated iteration cases i.e., if this call is using the previous output from this same function.